Frozen conflict: Kashmir

 India claims the entire erstwhile princely state of Jammu and Kashmir based on an instrument of accession signed in 1947.
 Pakistan claims Jammu and Kashmir based on its majority Muslim population, whereas China claims the Shaksam Valley and Aksai Chin.

 India and Pakistan have fought at least three wars over the disputed region of Kashmir, in 1947, 1965, and 1999.
 India claims the entire area of the former princely state of Jammu & Kashmir on the basis of its ruler formally acceding to India amidst a Pakistani invasion after partition, and administers approximately 43% of it.
 Pakistan has also claimed it since the partition, based on its majority Muslim population, and controls approximately 37% of the region while encouraging proxy war tactics in Kashmir.
 The remaining territory is controlled by the People's Republic of China; some of it was occupied during the Sino-Indian War, and some was conferred on the PRC by Pakistan.

-Korean Peninsula
+Korean peninsula

 The Korean conflict was frozen from 1953, when a ceasefire ended the Korean War.
-Both North Korea and South Korea governments claim the entire Korean peninsula, while de facto control is divided along the military demarcation line in the Korean Demilitarized Zone.
+Both the North Korean and South Korean governments claim the entire Korean peninsula, while de facto control is divided along the military demarcation line in the Korean Demilitarized Zone.
 Both North Korea and South Korea are recognized by the vast majority of other nations, although they do not recognize each other.